 - Responding to Congressional inquiries directed to the federal defender system relating to proposed capital punishment legislation; and

 - Maintaining a liaison between the federal public defender system and responsible officials of the Department of Justice regarding the administration of federal death penalty statutes.

-The Project produces a vast array of materials related to defending federal capital prosecutions, beginning with the authorization process, available on the Project’s web site: www.capdefnet.org.
+The Trial Project produces a vast array of materials related to defending federal capital prosecutions, beginning with the authorization process, available on the secure side of the Project’s website.
 The Project provides, for example, model pleadings on recurring issues such as defense funding, continuance, jury voir dire, discovery, government mental status exams, severance, penalty phase instructions, etc. These materials are made available at no cost to appointed counsel.
-Project attorneys also provide regular case telephone and on-site consultation as requested by appointed counsel.